cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/images.md

 ## How to add images

-* Resize and compress with Squoosh (or other tool of choice)
+* Resize and compress with Squoosh.com (or other tool of choice)
 * Upload to Github
 * Add to page in WordPress
 * Use classes in WordPress to define desktop and mobile images